AcandoNorway/XmlToRdf/README.md

 ---
 ## renameElement

-Change the name of an element.
+Change the name on the fly using a function.
+Eg. for capitalizing element names.

 **XML example**
 ```xml